dogweather/forkful/content/en/java/data-formats-and-serialization/working-with-csv.md

   \ Values (CSV) files, a popular format for data exchange because it is\u2026"
 lastmod: '2024-03-13T22:44:59.991798-06:00'
 model: gpt-4-0125-preview
-summary: "Working with CSV files involves reading from and writing data to Comma-Separated\
-  \ Values (CSV) files, a popular format for data exchange because it is\u2026"
+summary: Working with CSV files involves reading from and writing data to Comma-Separated Values (CSV) files, a popular format for data exchange because it is simple and widely supported.
 title: Working with CSV
 weight: 37
 ---